Mikey Wood

+Playing career

+Huddersfield Giants

 He previously played for the Huddersfield Giants in the Super League.
 Wood has played on-loan for Halifax and Oldham.
 In October 2017 he joined the Bradford Bulls on a season-long loan from Huddersfield.
 Wood joined Sheffield Eagles on a two-yeal deal in October 2021.

+Swinton Lions

+On 24 Oct 2023 it was reported that he had signed for Swinton Lions in the RFL League 1 on a 2-year deal.

+Midlands Hurricanes

+On 18 Oct 2024 it was reported that he had signed for Midlands Hurricanes in the RFL League 1 on a 2-year deal.